temporalio/documentation/docs/php/hello-world.md

 }
 ```

 This is the implementation of our workflow.
 It communicates with one activity and delegates all the work to it.
-In
-the constructor we create an instance of the `GreetingActivityInterface` with maximum execution time of 2 seconds.
+In the constructor we create an instance of the `GreetingActivityInterface` with maximum execution time of 2 seconds.
 In method `greet()` we call our activity.
-Here the workflow pauses and waits until the activity is done and only
-then returns the result.
+Here the workflow pauses and waits until the activity is done and only then returns the result.
 It is achieved with `yield` call.
-To instantiate an instance of the activity we use a static
+To instantiate an instance of the activity we use a static helper `Workflow::newActivityStub()`.

-helper `Workflow::newActivityStub()`.
+### Activity interface and implementation

-And at last the activity code.
+And at last we arrive at the activity code.
 Consider it as a particular task in the business logic.
 As you have noticed we again use an interface to instantiate an object:

 ```php
 #[ActivityInterface(prefix: 'SimpleActivity.')]